3mdeb/blog.3mdeb.com/source/_posts/2017-07-22-robot-framework-as-embedded-systems-validation-framework.markdown

 categories: apu2 python robotframework validation automation
 ---

-Recently we started to prepare to [ECC2017](https://ecc2017.coreboot.org/) conference.
+Recently we started to prepare for [ECC2017](https://ecc2017.coreboot.org/) conference.
 One of topics that we considered was a system for development and validation automation.